Already have a database of customers outside of Shopify or Customer Fields? No problem!

 - If you have over 20,000 rows in the CSV we suggest splitting the CSV into separate files.
 You can technically upload a CSV with more than 20k lines, but in effort to reduce the time it takes to process an import it might be a good idea to split up the CSV into multiple files.

 Step 3: Upload the CSV file

 - To upload the CSV, go to the 'Customers' page in the app admin.
-On bottom of this page you will see 'Export' and 'Import' buttons.
+At the top of this page you will see 'Import' and 'Export' buttons.
 Click the 'Import' button to begin the process.

 - Select the CSV file from your computer using the popup that appears, and click the 'Upload' button to continue.